nabsul/gdpr-compliance-plugin/README.md

 This plugin does not actually perform any of the tasks above.
 It acts as a framework for other plugins to attach to.

+## What this Plugin does

+The plugin provides the following features:

+- Creates a page that shows the GDPR notice for WordPress and all installed plugins
+- Tracks which users have concented to having their data collected and which have not
+- Automatically tracks changes GDPR notice and asks user for re-consent as needed
+- Provides a place where a user can download their date
+- Allows users to fully delete their personal data

 ## Full Disclosure

 Full disclosure is the main notice that describes all of the data the site is collecting.